ipfs-shipyard/js-crypto-key-composer/README.md

     keyAlgorithm: 'rsa-encryption'
 }
 ```
-Worth noting that may use the `rsa` alias in the key algorithm id, which maps to `rsa-encryption`.
-At the moment, `rsaes-oaep` and `rsassa-pss` are not yet supported, see ([issue #4](https://github.com/ipfs-shipyard/js-crypto-key-composer/issues/4)).
+You use the `rsa` alias in the key algorithm id, which maps to `rsa-encryption`.
 </details>

 <details><summary><strong>EC keys</strong></summary>